2pro12342/gd-geode-installation-guide-for-school/README.md

 15. Open Geometry Dash.

 ## Notes:
-- If asks for network access, click "Cancel" or "No". (you won't have access to online levels, but you can build levels or play main levels)
+- If asks for network access, click "Cancel" or "No". (you won't have access to online levels, but you can build levels or play main levels) (Only if you have a school computer, but if you have home computer; click "Yes").
 - If doesn't put you in the game when opened, click the opened app at the bottom (your desktop toolbar).
 - To pin GD, open GD and right click, then click "Pin to Taskbar".

 ## Credits:
-2pro12342 | Guide Maker
+- 2pro12342 | Guide Maker
-SteamRIP | GD Installation File
+- SteamRIP | GD Installation File